-You don't have to be very old to remember tapes, LPs, telephone directories, faxes, or VCRs.
-They were all items on the agenda just a decade ago, but have now virtually disappeared.
+You don't have to be very old to remember tapes, LPs, telephone directories, faxes or VCRs.
+They were all commonplace items just a decade ago, but have now virtually disappeared.

 Next 10 years: here's what will fade away

 What will the next 10 years bring?
 Here are 10 things that are likely to disappear by 2030.